frnsys/nomadic/readme.md

 notes synced across devices.
 With this setup, `nomadic` becomes a decentralized, simplified alternative to Evernote.

+Since `nomadic` runs a small server for browsing files, you can access your notes remotely that way as well.

 Power users of Evernote might find it lacking but it's not for them :)

 ---